liowwww/Capstone-Collaborative-AI-for-Strategic-Decision-Making-Evaluating-Dataset-Versatility/README.md

 7. Then type the openai API key
 8. If you are using the loan dataset the Label Name is 'y' or if you are using the co2 dataset the Label Name is 'CO2Emissions', this helps the system identify which column is the labels
 9. If you are using the loan dataset the Sample ID is 'ID' or if you are using the co2 dataset the Sample ID is 'Country', this helps the system identify which column has the row names
-10. Now a question about the dataset can be asked, we would suggest questions along the following lines, keep in mind follow up questions cannot be performed
+10. Now a question about the dataset can be asked, we would suggest trying the following questions or something similar, keep in mind follow up questions cannot be performed.
+Rows or columns referred to in the question must be present in the dataset.

 Questions Loan Dataset:
 - How many people have a loan duration more than 40 weeks?